 1840s to 1850s Fashion for Women

 The upper class fashionable Victorian women was a picture of warmth and perfection in her five layers of clothing (sometimes more.)
-Even in summer London was always cool and winters were very cold.
+Even in summer London was always cool and the winters were very cold.
 A women’s outfit began with underwear: corset, chemise, bloomer, stockings, petticoats, crinoline or hoop skirt.
-Then came the outer clothes: dress, shoes, shawl, bonnet and gloves.
-Depending on activity (managing home, shopping, visiting, dinner or theater) she would change clothes several times a day.
+Then came the outer clothes: dress, shoes, shawl, bonnet, and gloves.
+Depending on the activity (managing home, shopping, visiting, dinner or theater) she would change clothes several times a day.

 The silhouette was dramatic with a full skirt (getting bigger and bigger to the 1860s), a tight waist, and broad rounded shoulders.
 The width at the top and bottom made the waist look smaller.
 Women were only 5 feet tall at this time so a small 22 inch waist seems tiny today but was actually in proportion back then.
-A corset helps create a smaller waist but was my no means suffocating as the myth says.
+A corset helps create a smaller waist but was by no means suffocating as the myth says.

-Middle class women still had multiple layers of clothing but perhaps less ornamentation and smaller hoops.
-The servant classes had only one dress with sleeves that rolled up, one petticoat, a bare bones corset (except for the very poor), long underwear in cold weather, apron, cap and shawl.
+Middle-class women still had multiple layers of clothing but perhaps less ornamentation and smaller hoops.
+The servant classes had only one dress with sleeves that rolled up, one petticoat, a bare-bones corset (except for the very poor), long underwear in cold weather, apron, cap, and shawl.
 Most clothing for lower middle and poor classes were old cast offs from upper classes, already several years old and void of any reusable trim.

-Before choosing a costume decide what class of person you want to be.
+Before choosing a costume you should decide what class of person you want to be.
 Most women want to dress upper class but the lower classes often have more fun and an easier time creating a costume.

 Victorian 1840s-1850s Blouses

-Blouses, called chemisette or canezou, were white button ups worn under dress bodices and jackets, seldom being seen until the mid 1840s when wearing blouse and skirt separates became common.
+Blouses, called chemisette or canezou, were white button-ups worn under dress bodices and jackets, seldom being seen until the mid-1840s when wearing blouse and skirt separates became common.

 Blouses were high neck and long sleeved with a small round collar.
 The sleeves ballooned out around the forearm coming to a tight cuff at the wrist.
 Gradually the fullness of the lower sleeve reduced in the 1860s.
-The additional of lace trim and pintucks was common on blouses that were seen.
+The additional of lace trim and pintucks were common on blouses that were seen.
 Simple, plain blouses with pretty collars were worn under dress bodices.

 A wide belt between blouse and skirt was worn as well.
 Adding a jacket, bolero or warm shawl completed this simple daytime look.

 While there are plenty of blouse patterns available finding a ready made blouse is a little trickier.
 Pay attention to the fabric.
 They should be light not too heavy and stiff.
-Cotton is best.
+Cotton is the best.
 Poly-anything will be miserable.
 Avoid see-through materials and exposed lace insets.
 My favorite blouses have been newer vintage and thrift store finds although they lack the full sleeves.
 Shop Victorian inspired blouses

 Skirts grew in fullness from 1840 to 1860 using 4-6 yards of fabric for day looks and more for evening gowns.
-There were three primary methods to making a skirt, each providing a slightly different silhouette.
+There were three primary methods for making a skirt, each providing a slightly different silhouette.

 Gathered skirt– The easiest skirt to make is a simple gathered or pleated skirt made of 4-5 panels of square fabric.
 This is the best skirt for day looks.
 When to need to make a skirt fast use a very wide elastic for the skirt belt.
-It will save you a lot of time even though its not historically accurate.
+It will save you a lot of time even though it is not historically accurate.
 If the dress bodice hands over the skirt no one will see it anyways.
 Or a large belt can be worn over it too.

-Gored Skirt– Triangle shape panels are sew together making the thickness at the waist small and the hem very full and flared out in the shape of a bell.
+Gored Skirt– Triangle shape panels are sewed together making the thickness at the waist small and the hem very full and flared out in the shape of a bell.
 This is the best style for dancing.